suited/suited.js/docs/architecture.md

 In addition to returning state, a callback may return a value eg return {state: somestate, value: calculation }

-Normally nothing will be done withthat value, however if you wish to handle It then you can supply an optional 3rd parameter to Plugin.addCallback().
+Normally nothing will be done with that value, however if you wish to handle It then you can supply an optional 3rd parameter to Plugin.addCallback().
 The 3rd parameter is a "valueHandler' function.
 It expects to be passed the callback's return object and can then extract the value and do whatever it needs to do with it.

-#### Builtin Plugins
+#### Built-in Plugins
 * `LocationManagerPlugin`
   - Fixes the URL after a mode or slide change.
   - listens to:- `LocationChanged` event.